-Statistics of World Health Organization on Mental Health issues:
+Statistics of World Health Organization on Mental Health issues

 - Mental disorders have increased considerably among adolescents in the past 20-30 years

-- Depression is the third leading cause of diseases among adolescents.
+- Depression is the third leading cause of diseases among adolescents

 Mentally healthy teens are optimistic, happy and prepared for life by acquiring life skills, and ready for facing challenges.
 This is true as a healthy mind creates a healthy body, while an unhealthy mind ruins a healthy body.

-Young souls are full of energies which need to be channelized in some positive, constructive and productive way, failing which can lead to mental ailments.
+Youth souls are full of energies which need to be channelized in some positive, constructive and productive way, failing which can lead to mental ailments.

-Why Mental Disorders are Increasing in Kids?
+Reasons of Increased Mental Disorders in Kids?